Excerpts from the Workshop held at the

 Rule 2 (cont.)

-(Paragraph 3 - Sentence 1) Without a clear-cut, positive goal, set at the outset, the situation just seems to happen, and makes no sense until it has already happened.
+(T-17.VI.3:1) Without a clear-cut, positive goal, set at the outset, the situation just seems to happen, and makes no sense until it has already happened.

 Think of any particular thing in your life which is important—a relationship with a person, a meeting you have to attend, a decision you have to make, etc.—and realize how you are setting it up in your mind so that what happens really makes a difference.
 It will really make a difference if this person does or does not pay attention to me.
 It will really make a difference if this person approves or does not approve of me.
 It will really make a difference if my boss approves of my work and gives me a promotion.
 All these things make a difference—that is what this is talking about.
 Nothing will make any sense until this occurs, because the ego doesn't know what it wants.
 It is just clear about what it doesn't want.
 There is nothing positive about the ego.